 Charles created what he called the Charles Alexander Revue during the mid-seventies.
 With over thirty artists on his roster, his revue toured over one-hundred and twenty-five cities in the USA.
 In the 1970s and 80s, the revue played dates all over the southeast, with shows at North Carolina Central University - and even opening for soul singer Billy Paul.
 Alexander had morphed into more than a performer – he had become a promoter.

 He eventually joined with Jimmy Liggins – the brother of r&b legend Joe Liggins – to continue to promote other artists and talent.
 Together with his late wife Katherine, Charles started a local access television show called Kidfest TV.
 The goal of the program was to bring talented children the exposure they deserved from larger audiences.
 For over a decade the show's success garnished attention from Oprah’s Harpo productions, Star Search, and The Apollo Theatre.
 Kidfest was Charles’ way of giving back to a younger generation.
-With the passing of his wife, the love of his life, he began to return the focus on his own music.
+With the passing of his wife, the love of his life, he began to return the focus to his own music.

-More Can Be read about him at his website: (link hidden)/
+More Can Be read about him at his website:

 Additional Booking Notes